aidanlangelaan/finance-manager-backend/README.md

 A self-hosted and privacy-focused application to help individuals manage their personal finances.
 This app allows users to manage accounts and transactions, categorize spending, and gain insights through reports and dashboards.

+ℹ️ The frontend (Angular) repository is separate and connects to this API.

 ## 🔧 Features

 - 💳 Manage your bank and expense accounts